codahale/lockstitch/design.md

 associative.
 That is, `Mix("alpha"); Mix("bet")` is not equivalent to `Mix("alphabet")`.
 This eliminates the possibility of collisions; no additional padding or encoding is required.

-`Mix` consists solely of BLAKE3 update operations and as such has collision resistance which reduces to the underlying BLAKE3 algorithm: no polynomial algorithm should be able to find two sets of inputs which produce the same output except with negligible probability.
+Multiple `Mix` operations in a row are equivalent to a single [encoded](#encoding-operations) block of authenticated data.
+The Rocca-S tag of that state, then, should be collision-resistant, in that an adversary with a non-negligible advantage of finding two inputs `(A₀, A₁)` such that `E(K, N, A₀, ɛ) = E(K, N, A₁, ɛ)` would be able to forge Rocca-S ciphertexts.

-Unlike other operations (which all produce output and therefore replace the BLAKE3 hasher with a derived hasher), `Mix` does not replace the hasher, allowing sequential `Mix` operations to be batched, leveraging the full throughput potential of BLAKE3.
+Unlike other operations (which all produce output and therefore replace the state with a derived Rocca-S instance), `Mix` does not replace the hasher, allowing sequential `Mix` operations to be batched, leveraging the full throughput potential of Rocca-S.

+**N.B.**: Processing more than 2^61 bytes without generating output will result in undefined behavior.

 ### `Derive`